Revisiting Text Ranking in Deep Research: Introduction

 For RQ3, we propose a \textit{query-to-question} (Q2Q) method to translate agent-issued web search queries into natural-language questions (similar to MS MARCO-style questions~\citep{bajaj2018ms}), significantly improving neural retrieval and re-ranking performance.
 This indicates that the mismatch between agent-issued queries and queries used for training neural rankers can severely degrade neural ranking effectiveness.
 Mitigating this training--inference query mismatch is therefore critical for improving neural rankers in deep research.

-\header{Contributions} Our main contributions are as follows: \begin{itemize}[leftmargin=*,nosep] \item To the best of our knowledge, we are the first to reproduce a comprehensive set of text ranking methods in the context of deep research.
+\header{Contributions} Our main contributions are as follows: \begin{itemize}[leftmargin=*,nosep] \item To the best of our knowledge, we are the first to reproduce a comprehensive set of text ranking methods in deep research.

-\item We construct a passage corpus for the recent deep research dataset BrowseComp-Plus. \item Experiments across 2 open-source agents, 5 retrievers, and 3 re-rankers reveal the effectiveness of the following components in deep research: passage-level information units, retrievers suited to web-search-style queries, re-ranking, and mitigation of the training--inference query mismatch in neural ranking. \item We open-source our code, data, and all agent-generated traces of reasoning and search calls at \url{https://github.com/ChuanMeng/text-ranking-in-deep-research}.
-Following the BrowseComp-Plus protocol, the traces are released in an encrypted format and can be locally decrypted for post-hoc analyses of agent behaviour. \end{itemize}
+\item We construct a passage corpus for the recent deep research dataset BrowseComp-Plus. \item Experiments across 2 open-source agents, 5 retrievers, and 3 re-rankers reveal the effectiveness of the following components in deep research: passage-level information units, retrievers suited to web-search-style queries, re-ranking, and mitigation of the training--inference query mismatch in neural ranking. \item We open-source our code, data, and all agent-generated traces at \url{https://github.com/ChuanMeng/text-ranking-in-deep-research}. \end{itemize}